-The current legislation regarding fire safety in workplaces applies to any person who has control over a workplace.
+The current legislation regarding fire safety in workplaces applies to any person who has control over a workplace or building.
 You need ensure that your tenants are made aware of the legislation and work with them to ensure full compliance.

 How long does an assessment take?